 Black History Education

-In order to promote better interracial relationships, Forest Hill Presbyterian Church offers a year-round Black History Education program with an active, entertaining, and educational Black History Education Month each February.
+To promote better interracial relationships, we offer a year-round Black History Education program as well as an active, entertaining, and educational Black History Education Month each February.

 50 Years, Still Climbing:

 The 2020 Black History Month is an interactive learning program complete with outings, fellowship, and group activities.

 Prepare for the events ahead by reading Martin Luther King’s “I’ve been to the mountaintop” speech and discuss what we need to reach that mountaintop as a community.
 The Black History Education Team has prepared modules to help us build our skills and stamina for the climb.

 Sat.
 Feb.
 8, mid to late afternoon: Movie Night